 Possibilities of expressing tense distinctions across non-finite forms are rather limited.
 The suffixes that are most widely used in non-finite forms are -DIK and -mA, which have been glossed in this work as 'factive nominal' and 'action nominal', respectively.
-In most instances, -DIK functions as a marker of the indicative, while -mA functions as a marker of the subjunctive.60The former is also one of the suffixes found in modifying clauses that correspond to relative clauses; in that usage, -DIK has been glossed as 'object participle'.
-Other quite widely used forms include -mAK, the infinitival suffix (which is used in a subset of those instances for which the action nominal -mA is appropriate), -(y)IncA and -(y)ArAk, both adverbial forms, duplicated verbs suffixed with -(y)A (used as manner adverbials), -(y)Ip, a coordination marker.
+In most instances, -DIK functions as a marker of the indicative, while -mA functions as a marker of the subjunctive.
+60 The former is also one of the suffixes found in modifying clauses that correspond to relative clauses; in that usage, -DIK has been glossed as 'object participle'.
+Other quite widely used forms include -mAK, the infinitival suffix (which is used in a subset of those instances for which the action nominal -mA is appropriate), -(y)IncA and -(y)ArAk, both adverbial forms, duplicated verbs suffixed with -(y)A (used as manner adverbials), -(y)An, used in modifying clauses and glossed here as 'subject participle', and -(y)Ip, a coordination marker.